ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

 We shouted and asked whether anybody is there.
 The mules were gone and lost in the clouds by then.
 After few minutes, someone replied to our hello.
 When we rushed towards the sound, it was the same dutch couple with their guide.
 The lady told me, that they decided to cross the pass same day.
-The lady was was kind enough to offer us chocolates.
 We were just few meters away from the trail, but without their help we definitely would've gone in the wrong direction.
 This could've lost us at least few precious hours.
 We were actually few meters away from the trail.
-It's just that the trail makes an unusual bend towards left while going up at the highest point of trek which we would have easily figured out in clearer sky.
+It's just that the trail makes an unusual bend towards left while going up at the highest point of trek which we would have easily figured out, had the sky been clearer.

 <figure>
   <img src="https://c2.staticflickr.com/2/1944/30354221347_cdc869abd1_o.jpg" alt="Towards Shiagoru From Hampta Pass"/>